PackeTsar/meraki-cli/COMMAND_GUIDE.md

 - `--hostMode` (string): Choose the Host Mode for the access policy.
 - `--urlRedirectWalledGardenEnabled` (boolean): Enable to restrict access for clients to a specific set of IP addresses or hostnames prior to authentication
 - `--radius` (object): Object for RADIUS Settings
+- `--guestPortBouncing` (boolean): If enabled, Meraki devices will periodically send access-request messages to these RADIUS servers
 - `--radiusAccountingServers` (array): List of RADIUS accounting servers to require connecting devices to authenticate against before granting network access
 - `--radiusGroupAttribute` (string): Acceptable values are `""` for None, or `"11"` for Group Policies ACL
 - `--accessPolicyType` (string): Access Type of the policy.
 Automatically 'Hybrid authentication' when hostMode is 'Multi-Domain'.